ClaimFlow: Tracing the Evolution of Scientific Claims in NLP: Additional Analysis

 We analyze the structural roles of claims in the directed claim-claim interaction graph, where nodes correspond to claims and direct edges represent interactions from citing to cited claims.
 For each claim $h$, we compute its \textit{in-degree} $k^{in}(h)$, as the number of distinct downstream claims that reference $h$, and its \textit{out-degree} $k^{out}(h)$, as the number of distinct claims that $h$ references.

-We characterize \textit{convergence points} as claims with high in-degree and relatively low out-degree, indicating that multiple later claims converge on the same prior claim.
-Conversely, we characterize \textit{divergence points} as claims with high out-degree and relatively low in-degree, indicating that a claim branches into multiple downstream directions~\citep{borgatti2000models, guimera2005functional}.
-To summarize this tendency, we compute a \textit{convergence-divergence score} for each claim \(D(h) = \frac{k^{out}(h) - k^{in}(h)}{k^{out}(h) + k^{in}(h) + \epsilon}\), where negative values indicate convergence-dominated claims and positive values indicate divergence-dominated claims.
+We characterize \textit{downstream convergence points} as claims with high in-degree and relatively low out-degree, indicating that multiple later claims converge on the same prior claim.
+Conversely, claims with high out-degree and relatively low in-degree \textit{integrate multiple antecedents}: they draw on several prior claims while attracting fewer downstream claim links~\citep{borgatti2000models, guimera2005functional}.
+To summarize this balance, we compute a signed degree-balance score for each claim \(D(h) = \frac{k^{out}(h) - k^{in}(h)}{k^{out}(h) + k^{in}(h) + \epsilon}\), where negative values indicate convergence-dominated claims and positive values indicate integration-dominated claims.
 We set $\epsilon=1$ to avoid division by zero and to assign neutral scores to isolated claims with no incoming or outgoing interactions.
-Finally, we analyze the distribution of $D(h)$ across the corpus.
+Because this smoothing also pulls low-degree claims toward zero, we use $D(h)$ as a descriptive balance measure rather than a calibrated centrality score.